 - $3.95 a month for web hosting through Bluehost

-Some people sell “starter blogs” (typically for $1,000 or less) which are not making money yet but are fully set up to be monetized.
+It’s also possible to sell “starter blogs” (typically for $1,000 or less) which are not making money or getting traffic yet, but are fully set up to be monetized.

 These blogs might include things like: